-The PhD-program starts on Monday September 2nd, 2013.
-The content and scope follows the general syllabus for a doctoral degree in Natural language processing, Nordic languages, or Swedish as a second language, or for a licentiate degree in Swedish as a second language, respectively (http://svenska.gu.se/utbildning/forskarniva/studieplaner/); general and specific entrance requirements are described in details.
+The starting date for the position is the 1st of March 2016.
+The content and scope follows the general syllabus for a doctoral degree in Nordic languages (cf. http://svenska.gu.se/utbildning/forskarniva/studieplaner).
+General and specific entrance requirements are described below.
 The monthly salary follows tariffs decided by the University of Gothenburg.
-Those appointed for the positions as postgraduate students are expected to locate their studies in the Department.
+Those appointed for the positions as PhD students are expected to locate their studies in the Department.

 The application is to be made by means of the electronic form in the University of Gothenburg’s net-based Job Application Portal.
 Once completed, the form serves as the basis of your application.
 The form contains a number of tabs.
 Information or attachments must be submitted via the following tabs: 2 Personal Details, 3 Cover Letter, 5 Education, 9 Attachments.
 In this application it is not necessary to submit any information under the other tabs in the system.

 The application needs to be supplemented with various attachments for inspection by the referees appointed to assess your postgraduate application.
 These attachments correspond to the four headlines presented in the instructions below.
 Attachments 1, 3 and 4 are to be uploaded under tab 9 "Attachments" in the Job Application Portal while the text for 2 is to be submitted via tab 3 "Cover Letter".

 1. Educational certificate (name of file: "Anderson education")